Teembokeem/WDI_work/projects/retro.md

     and to be aware of one another's outlook during the course of the retro.

     If any emotions are shared, write them down.
 If they are positive, use Green, if negative use Red, and if neutral use Black.
 2.  **Black Hat**: now each group should

+> What happenned during the sprint?

+no emotions, no qualitative, no judgements, no comparisons, no "whys"

+Ex bad: we struggled with using jquery
+Ex good: we used jquery to interact with the DOM

+Ex bad: we did not meet our goal of 15 tickets closed Ex good: we closed 12 tickets, our goal was to close 12 tickets

+Ex bad: phil didn't pull his weight* (esp. bad!)
+Ex good: the team averaged 3 tickets per member, (phil:) "i did not close any tickets"

 <!-- ### Class Resolutions and Solutions